Procedures

 The HSM authenticates the Firewalls based on their IP addresses.
 Therefore, you must configure the Firewalls to use static IP addresses.
 Dynamic addresses, assigned through DHCP, cannot be used.

 If you want to set up connectivity to more than one HSM for high-availability, do it at this point.
-If more than one HSM is being used, the HSMs must share the same v2 security world.
+If more than one HSM is being used, the HSMs must share the same security world and be of the same type.
 For steps on loading an existing security world onto an HSM, see the nShield Connect User Guide.
 Adding more HSMs after the master key has been encrypted and stored in an HSM (see Encrypt the master key using the HSM) is only possible by first removing the master key from the HSM.
 The master key is required to perform the removal.
 Then encrypt and store the master key again in the HSM after adding new HSM to the list above.

 1. Sign in to the Palo Alto Networks Firewall web interface and select Device > Setup > HSM.

-2. Edit the Hardware Security Module Provider settings and set the Provider Configured to nCipher nShield Connect.
+2. Edit the Hardware Security Module Provider settings and set the Provider Configured to Entrust nShield HSM.

 3. Add each HSM as follows.
 A high-availability HSM configuration requires at least two HSMs.